Shopify/ruby-lsp/jekyll/addons.markdown

 ### Registering for file update events

 By default, the Ruby LSP listens for changes to files ending in `.rb` to continuously update its index when Ruby source code is modified.
-If your addon uses a tool that is configured through a file (like RuboCop and its `.rubocop.yml`) you can register for changes to these files and react when the configuration changes.
+If your add-on uses a tool that is configured through a file (like RuboCop and its `.rubocop.yml`) you can register for changes to these files and react when the configuration changes.

-**Note**: you will receive events from `ruby-lsp` and other addons as well, in addition to your own registered ones.
+**Note**: you will receive events from `ruby-lsp` and other add-ons as well, in addition to your own registered ones.

 ```ruby